jfbloom22/custom-gpt-api-oauth/README.md

 # custom-gpt-api-oauth

 ## Description
-Example OpenAI Custom GPT with empowered with user authentication and ability to read and write to a database.
+Example OpenAI Custom GPT with user authentication and ability to read and write from a database.

 Database: Prisma with Neon Serverless Postgres
-Authentication: Clerk oAuth 2 server.
+Authentication: Clerk OAuth 2 server

-Additional features: automatically generate open API specs using swagger.
+### Other goal: Inexpensive
+Neon and Vercel have generous free tiers.
+ChatGPT plus subscription is required for creating custom GPTs.
+Custom Domain Name.
+I like to purchase domains from Hover.com because I don't mind paying a bit extra in order to have a simple interface and not be bombarded with ads.

 ## Prisma
 `npx prisma generate` - this will generate the Prisma client